 For instance, terpene profiles make oranges smell different than apples.
 Terpene profiles also show how oranges are different from other citrus like limes or lemons, and different types of oranges.

 There are wide ranges of cannabis terpenes, which all add flavors and effects.

-· Pinene: The A and B varieties have a piney smell, and are in cannabis and pine needles plus parsley and dill.
+- Pinene: The A and B varieties have a piney smell, and are in cannabis and pine needles, plus parsley and dill.
 It’s used in air fresheners and plastic Christmas trees.
-Pinene improves alertness and memory, reduces pain and lowers THC’s effect.
+Pinene improves alertness and memory, reduces pain and reduces the effect of THC.
 It also helps the lungs work better and people breathe better.

-· Beta-Caryophyllene: BCP helps moods, reduces pain and inflammation and boosts appetite.
-It’s known for a peppery, spicy taste and examples include black pepper and cloves.
+- Beta-Caryophyllene: BCP helps moods, reduces pain and inflammation and boosts appetite.
+It’s known for a peppery, spicy taste and examples of it include black pepper and cloves.
 BCP is also known for anti-anxiety properties.